Comparing Implant Retained Dentures Vs. Conventional Dentures

 Undergoing a full-mouth rehabilitation with the help of dental implants is a multi-step process that requires multiple visits.

-The process begins with a basic consultation with your dentist, who will thoroughly evaluate your oral and physical health.
+The process begins with an introductory consultation with your dentist, who will thoroughly evaluate your oral and physical health.

 Factors such as bone density, gum health, and existing medical problems will determine your candidacy for the treatment.